HackWatch

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 A newly discovered vulnerability in Cisco Catalyst SD-WAN Manager has been added to the CISA Known Exploited Vulnerabilities Catalog amid active exploitation in the wild.
 This critical flaw demands immediate attention from network administrators and security teams to apply patches and mitigate potential attacks targeting enterprise SD-WAN infrastructures.
-This article consolidates verified information, outlines affected parties, and provides actionable guidance on securing affected systems.

 What happened